 Born in Havana to a family of artists, Magdalena Herrera left Cuba as a child to settle in Paris, where she studied fine art and art history at the Sorbonne before starting her career as a photographer and art director.
 She has worked in books, print and magazines, spending ten years as Art Director and head of the photo department at National Geographic France before joining Geo France as Director of Photography.
 Parallel to her journalistic work, Magdalena Herrera runs workshops and seminars around the world organized by the World Press Photo Foundation including the Joop Swart Masterclass.
 She is a tutor in photography at the Noorderlicht Masterclass at Groningen, Holland, and at Jamia Millia Islamia University in New Delhi, India, as well as for Fokal, the Soros foundation in Haiti.
 She has taught photojournalism at Sciences-Po Journalisme, Paris.
 Her experience and her eye for photography mean that she is regularly solicited as a Jury Member at international photography competitions.
 She was the chair of the 2018 World Press Photo contest.

-Max Pinckers ( ̊Brussels, 1988) grew up in Indonesia, India, Australia and Singapore.
-In 2007 he returned to his native country Belgium to study photography at the School of Arts /KASK in Ghent, where he attained a BA, MA and PhD in the arts.
+Max Pinckers ( ̊Brussels, 1988) grew up in Indonesia, India, Australia, and Singapore.
+In 2007 he returned to his native country Belgium to study photography at the School of Arts /KASK in Ghent, where he attained a BA, MA, and is currently doing a PhD in the arts.
 His work explores the critical, technological, and ideological structures that surround the production and consumption of documentary images.
-For Pinckers, documentary involves more than the representation of an external reality: it’s a speculative process that approaches reality and truth as plural, malleable notions open to articulation in different ways.
+For Pinckers, documentary involves more than the representation of external reality: it’s a speculative process that approaches reality and truth as plural, malleable notions open to articulation in different ways.
 His installations and books are exhibited internationally, having received the Edward Steichen Award Luxembourg and the Leica Oskar Barnack Award, amongst others.
 Pinckers is co-founder of the independent publishing house Lyre Press and The School of Speculative Documentary.
-He is represented by Gallery Sofie Van de Velde in Antwerp, Tristan Lund in London and Claxton Projects in New York.
+He is represented by Gallery Sofie Van de Velde in Antwerp, Tristan Lund in London, and Claxton Projects in New York.

 Photo Editor for Special Projects and Investigations, The Washington Post